ieedan/finalchat/README.md

 ### Chat Features

 - [ ] Make it possible to stop the generation of a message
-- [ ] Add the ability to add attachments
+- [x] Add the ability to add attachments
-  - [ ] Users should be able to paste in images
+  - [x] Users should be able to paste in images
+  - [ ] Add more explicit button